 - Multi-media! - We welcome full-colour photos, audio material and video footage for illustrating the message and content of an article.

 - PubMed Central! - All articles published in the International Journal Of Integrated Care will appear in the database of PubMed Central and consequently in the PubMed search engine

 - Coverage in Web of Science (SSCI and SCI) and Scopus!

-The total number of downloads from PubMed Central during 2014 was, on average, 19 470 per month.
+The total number of full text views and downloads from PubMed Central during 2017 was 181,605.

 Abstracting & Indexing

 Directory of Open Access Journals (DOAJ)